 best blog ad networks

-Google AdSense is usually the first (and one of the oldest) blog ad platform people sign up for when trying to monetize their blog.
-It's easy to join, has no traffic requirements, is run by one of the biggest digital advertising companies, and is already widely known.
+Google AdSense is generally the first (and one of the oldest) blog advertising platforms that people sign up for when trying to monetize their blog.
+It's easy to join, has no traffic requirements, is run by one of the largest digital advertising companies, and is already widely known.

 Here's what you need to know about Google AdSense if you plan to run ads on your site.